magento/devdocs/guides/v2.2/install-gde/system-requirements-tech.md

 ---

 ### Operating systems (Linux x86-64)
 Linux distributions such as RedHat Enterprise Linux (RHEL), CentOS, Ubuntu, Debian, and so on.

 ### Memory requirement
 Upgrading the Magento applications and extensions you obtain from Magento Marketplaces and other sources can require up to 2GB of RAM.
 If you are using a system with less than 2GB of RAM, we recommend you create a [swap file]({{ page.baseurl }}comp-mgr/trouble/cman/out-of-memory.html); otherwise, your upgrade might fail.

 ### Composer (latest stable version)
-{% glossarytooltip d85e2d0a-221f-4d03-aa43-0cda9f50809e %}Composer{% endglossarytooltip %} is required for developers who wish to contribute to the Magento 2 codebase or anyone who wishes to develop Magento extensions
+{% glossarytooltip d85e2d0a-221f-4d03-aa43-0cda9f50809e %}Composer{% endglossarytooltip %} is required for developers who wish to contribute to the Magento 2 codebase or anyone who wishes to develop Magento extensions.

 ### Web servers
 Compatible: Apache 2.2, 2.4, {% glossarytooltip b14ef3d8-51fd-48fe-94df-ed069afb2cdc %}Nginx{% endglossarytooltip %} 1.8.*, 1.10.*, 1.11.*

 *	<a href="http://httpd.apache.org/download.cgi" target="&#95;blank">Apache 2.2 or 2.4</a>